ieee-ceda-datc/Robust-Design-Flow/tests/README.md

 - The test fixture removes `rdf.test/` after each run.
 Comment out `tearDown()` in `tests/test_robust_design_flow.py` if you need to inspect the intermediate flow outputs while debugging.
+- To use a prebuilt installation located elsewhere (for example `/opt/Robust-Design-Flow` on Jenkins), set `RDF_INSTALL_ROOT` before running the regression.
+When unset, the scripts default to the current working copy.
 - If you choose to run natively (outside Docker), ensure OpenROAD-flow-scripts is built, the toolchain is on `PATH`, and Python has `unittest-xml-reporting` and `PyYAML` installed.